D&L Delaware Canal Region

 Industrial and commercial development changed the landscape of Lower Bucks county dramatically.
 South of Bristol, suburbanization followed economic expansion.
 The region quickly became a destination for families and visitors alike.
 The contrast between the relatively recent industry and the remaining historic landscape is striking — a must-see along the D&L Corridor.

-Learn about the Northern Region and Central Region.
+Learn about the Anthracite Region and the Lehigh Valley Region.